MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-loadfields-method.md

 *Fields*
 &emsp;Type: [Any](../any/any-data-type.md)
-The FieldNo's of the fields that should be loaded.
+The FieldNo's of the fields to be loaded.

 ## Return Value
 *Ok*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-**true** if the values were succesfully loaded on the record; otherwise, **false**.
+**true** if all values were loaded on the record; otherwise, **false**.
 If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)